bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 Petr manages to make his way outside by wildshaping into a goldfish as Bonzo uses a spell to teleport the thankfully no longer stunned Rydia onto the underside of the Heritage, where she’s able to latch on with her tentacles.
 Everyone else is able to grab hold of the rope ladder dangling from the ship and as the Emperor is dragged down to the depths of the sea, they find their way back up to the deck of the Heritage, bruised and battered but still alive.

 As they climb back onto the deck, they spot Saan, going through the box of his belongings, seemingly particularly interested in a statue that’s inside.
-It looks like a statue of an angel, with vines around the neck as well as ankles, but Saan quickly puts it away as soon as he notices the crew is back aboard.
+It looks like a statue of an angel, with vines around the neck as well as wrists, but Saan quickly puts it away as soon as he notices the crew is back aboard.

 They ask him if they found what he was looking for, which Saan confirms, thanking them sincerely.
 He starts writing them a check, promising they can cash that in at a bank at a later time.
 As they check in with each other, Bonzo asks what that down there was.
 None of them really know much about what those creatures were, nor what their interest in that ship was, though Saan seems to know more.